kazhala/dotbare/README.md

 ### bash

-`dotbare` comes with a `dotbare.plugin.bash` which will enable both bash command line completion for dotbare commands and adding dotbare to your PATH.
+`dotbare` comes with a `dotbare.plugin.bash` which contains the command line completion function for both `git` and `dotbare`, checkout [wiki](https://github.com/kazhala/dotbare/wiki/Completion#bash) about how to enable it.

 - Clone the repository (change ~/.dotbare to the location of your preference).